ReboreExplore/ReboreExplore.github.io/_posts/2021-08-15-getting-started-with-arduino-uno.md

     void loop()
     {#Here we write the loop code}

 This is the most simple code where we set up a communication between the Arduino and the PC.
-Any Arduino program consists of two functions the setup function (void setup())which runs only one at the beginning of the execution and the loop function (void loop())which runs interactively.
+Any Arduino program consists of two functions the setup function (void setup())which runs only once at the beginning of the execution and the loop function (void loop())which runs interactively.

 An Arduino code is referred to as Sketches.